By Nancy Armitage

 Color Theory is one of my favorite subjects!
 In the 1970’s, at art school (Art Center College of Design in Pasadena), I had an amazing color teacher named Judy Crook.
 She taught us about Goethe’s Color Theory, the Golden Section, Complementary Colors (opposite colors on the color wheel), Simultaneous Contrast, & “Color Stepping”.

 Goethe, he wrote: “Zur Farbenlehre, “Goethe’s Theory of Colour” it was written in 1810.
 He believed that colors affected each other.
 Especially if certain colors lay side by side, he felt they actually intensify each other.
-These colors are colors that lay opposite of each other on the color wheel.
+These colors that lay opposite of each other on the color wheel.
 Like red-green, blue-orange & yellow-purple.
 He also professed that certain colors had an psychological effect on the human mind.
 By the late 1800’s, this theory had a huge trickle effect on the fine artists of the world.
 His psychology of color was greatly influenced by the Impressionist painters like Monet, Pissarro, Renoir, Seurat, Cezanne, & Van Gogh.
 Later, Wassily Kandinsky wrote a book about the psychology of color called “Concerning the Spiritual in Art”.
 Its a long but fascinating book, & I recommend highly.
 Kandinsky was a inspired abstract artist & a teacher at the great Bauhaus Art School in Germany (1919-1930).

 Here’s a little crash course on color theory: Goethe’s Color Wheel was a simple color wheel including the “primary colors” (red, blue, & yellow).
 The mixture of red, blue & yellow to create the “secondary colors” (orange, green & purple/violet).
 We were taught at art school that yellow should always be at the top of the color wheel & purple/violet should be at the bottom.
 It makes sense, because cool colors would be on one side & warm colors will be on the other side.
 Easier to understand the color wheel.